 4.2.3 Availability of Maximum Generation

-4.2.3.1 By 15.00 hours on each Wednesday, the User may notify The Company by facsimile in the form set out in Schedule 1 to this Section 4 (a “Weekly Maximum Generation Declaration”) of the availability of Maximum Generation in relation to each of the Maximum Generation BM Unit(s) in the following Week.
+4.2.3.1 By 15.00 hours on each Wednesday, the User may notify The Company via the Designated Information Exchange System in the form set out in Schedule 1 to this Section 4 (a “Weekly Maximum Generation Declaration”) of the availability of Maximum Generation in relation to each of the Maximum Generation BM Unit(s) in the following Week.
 Failure to submit a Weekly Declaration in accordance with this Paragraph 4.2.3 shall be deemed to be an indication of availability or unavailability (as the case may be) of Maximum Generation for each Operational Day in the following Week as notified by the User in the last Weekly Maximum Generation Declaration submitted in accordance with this Paragraph 4.2.3, if any, or if no previous Weekly Maximum Generation Declaration has been submitted, in the amount of the Indicative Maximum Generation Capability specified in the Maximum Generation Service Agreement between The Company and that User.

 4.2.3.2 The User may indicate in the Weekly Maximum Generation Declaration its best estimate of the amount of Maximum Generation available (the “Indicative Maximum Generation Capability”).
 If no such indication is given, the User shall be deemed to have notified The Company of the amount of Indicative Maximum Generation Capability set out in the Maximum Generation Service Agreement between The Company and that User.

-4.2.3.3 If at any time the User becomes aware that, in respect of any Maximum Generation BM Unit(s), there are changes to the availability of Maximum Generation and/or the Indicative Maximum Generation Capability for all or part of any Operational Day as specified in the relevant Weekly Maximum Generation Declaration of any Maximum Generation Redeclaration (as the case may be), it shall notify The Company forthwith by facsimile in the form set out in Schedule 2 to this Section 4 (a "Maximum Generation Redeclaration").
+4.2.3.3 If at any time the User becomes aware that, in respect of any Maximum Generation BM Unit(s), there are changes to the availability of Maximum Generation and/or the Indicative Maximum Generation Capability for all or part of any Operational Day as specified in the relevant Weekly Maximum Generation Declaration of any Maximum Generation Redeclaration (as the case may be), it shall notify The Company forthwith via the Designated Information Exchange System in the form set out in Schedule 2 to this Section 4 (a "Maximum Generation Redeclaration").

 4.2.3.4 Each Maximum Generation BM Unit in respect of which Maximum Generation is (or is deemed to be) declared or redeclared to be available in all or part of an Operational Day in accordance with this Paragraph 4.2.3 is hereinafter referred to in respect of such Operational Day (or part thereof) as “an Available BM Unit”.